 If you want to disconnect from your tedious routine and reconnect with nature, take this tent for a weekend getaway.
 Take your friends and family.
 Enjoy the wilderness around.
 Gaze at the constellations at night.
 The mesh protects you from those pesky bugs too!

 It all comes down to what terrain you prefer to camp in.
 Each of these tents will help you stay comfortable in certain environments.
 You need to figure out what you want to experience.
-Once you do, all that’s left is to pick a tent you desire.
 Find the one that fits your needs and make your purchase.

 Hope this guide helped you with the process!